 Our Sustainability and Resilience team has unmatched experience in climate change adaptation, lifecycle assessment, economic evaluation and sustainable future mobility.

 Meet our team.

-Dr Clarissa Han leads the Sustainability and Resilience team in delivering high profile research on recycled materials for road infrastructure climate, life cycle assessment and economic evaluations of transport options, and sustainable future mobility solutions.
+Dr Clarissa Han leads the Sustainability and Resilience Strategic Working Group (SWG) in delivering high profile research on the use of recycled or alternative materials for sustainable road and transport infrastructure, assessment and development of resilient infrastructure, climate change adaptation, environmental impact assessment and advisory, life cycle assessment and economic evaluations of transport options, and sustainable future mobility solutions.

-Clarissa also advises our Future Transport Systems Division in her capacity as Principal Professional Leader with 20+ years of engineering and research experience in traffic studies and analysis, congestion cost estimation, transport management and operations, and emerging ITS technologies and tools.
+Clarissa also advises our Future Transport Systems Division in her capacity as Principal Technology Leader with 23+ years of engineering and research experience in traffic studies and analysis, congestion cost estimation, transport management and operations, and emerging ITS technologies and tools.

 Brook leads the economics stream within the Sustainability and Resilience team.
 Brook is an accomplished and results-driven leader with more than 15 years of experience in state and national government agencies.